jcyrill/snowbirds/notes/jokes-by-act.md

 - [ ] Realizing what's happening
 - [ ] Brothers' moral dilemma (they care now)
 - [ ] Trying to figure out how to help
+- Zack: "Drugs to zombify them?
+That's colder than blue balls in winter."
+- Kyle: "Old folks turning into zombies?
+Bet they still hump like rabbits."
+- Zack: "This guy's eviler than my morning wood—unstoppable."

 ### Relationship Complications
 - [ ] Daisy & Delia getting more serious